Shipping Leads, Semiconductors Follow? A Data-Driven View on Taiwan’s Sector Rotation

 Industry Data Analysis Methodology

-For the purpose of conducting empirical analysis on industry rotation, this study utilizes historical industry index data provided by TQuant Lab.
-The platform covers major sector classifications in the Taiwan stock market, including semiconductors, electronics, finance & insurance, shipping, and biotechnology.
+For the purpose of conducting empirical analysis on industry rotation, this study utilizes historical industry index data provided by TEJ Quantitative Investment Database.
+The database covers major sector classifications in Taiwan stock market, including semiconductors, electronics, finance & insurance, shipping, and biotechnology.
 It offers long-term, daily historical data, making it well-suited for analyzing rotation behavior over time.

 Since industry indices are price-based and typically show a gradual upward trend over the long run, they do not fluctuate within a fixed range.
 As a result, directly analyzing raw price data makes it difficult to detect relative strength changes across sectors.
 To address this issue, the study applies the Relative Strength Index (RSI) to each industry index.
 RSI, a momentum-based indicator, reflects the proportion of gains versus losses over a given time window, allowing us to identify periods of relative strength or weakness among sectors.